 Digital Marketing Idea 6: Social media marketing

-I just told you not to waste all your time on social media, now I’m going to tell you to use social media.
+OK so I just told you not to waste all your time on social media, now I’m going to tell you to use social media.

-A lot of businesses just plod along on every social networking site they can find, month after month wasting money and valuable resources.
+A lot of businesses just plod along on every social networking platform they can find, month after month, wasting time, money and valuable resources.

 Digital Marketing Idea 7: Content marketing

 Content marketing is the big trend these days, and it doesn’t have to be complex or complicated at all, not to begin with anyway.

 In a nutshell, content marketing is simply creating and using useful, compelling, problem-solving online content to attract and convert prospects into paying customers.

 Content can be created using a variety of mediums and platforms such as video, audio, eBooks and white papers, webinars and live-stream video, presentations and more.

 Blogging and social media can be included in your content marketing strategy even.